-Parameter Name Description Available Values Value Description In1 to In8 Input1 to Input8 Value Normally wired to a logic, analog or user value.
-Normally wired to a logic, analog or user value.
-All values are interpret All values are interpreted as follows: <0.5 = Off, >=0.5 = On May be set to a constant value if not wired.
+Parameter Name Description Available Values Value Description In1 to In8 Input1 to Input8 Value Normally wired to a loo jic, analog or user value.
+All values are interpreted as follows: <0.5 = Off, >=0.5 = On May be set to a constant value if not wired.
 Off (0) Input is false.
 On (1) Input is true.
 Out Output Value Off (0) Output result of the operator (output not activated).
 On (1) Output result of the operator (output activated).